Sebastian Shaw (character): Meeting the X-Men

 Shaw sets his eyes on the X-Men, scheming to capture and study them for use in breeding an army of powerful mutants for the Hellfire Club.
 He employs the superpowered assassin Warhawk to plant a bug in Cerebro, ensuring the Hellfire Club would be aware of newly manifested mutants at the same moment as the X-Men themselves, as well as giving them access to secret details of their powers and fighting techniques.
 However, the club's operatives prove ineffective at defeating the X-Men in the field, and the first two mutants they locate in this manner are lost.

-Now aware of the Hellfire Club's existence, the X-Men infiltrate their headquarters, where they are defeated and captured.
-However, they escape before Shaw can put them to use.
+Now aware of the Hellfire Club's existence, the X-Men infiltrate their headquarters, but are defeated and captured.
+However, the X-Men escape before Shaw can put them to use.
 Shaw's control of the Hellfire Club grows more tenuous as Pierce proves to be a mutant-hating traitor, and a new recruit to the Inner Circle, Selene, sets her sights on replacing Shaw as the chairman.
-The Hellfire Club is forced to battle alongside the X-Men against Nimrod, a Sentinel from the future, and though victorious, two key members perish in the fight.
+The Hellfire Club is forced to battle alongside the X-Men against Nimrod.
+Though the group emerges victorious, Hellfire Club members Harry Leland and Friedrich von Roehm die in the fight.
 After the battle, the Hellfire Club and the X-Men become allies of sorts, with Magneto and Storm filling the position of White King.
-Arguing that Shaw's support of the Sentinels is endangering the Inner Circle, Magneto, Selene and Emma vote him out of the club.
+Shaw is ousted from the Hellfire Club by Magneto, Selene, and Frost, who view his support of the Sentinels as endangering the group.